-What tools do you use as a construction management leader to measure success?
+What KPI construction measures do you use as a construction management leader to track the construction process and quality?

 Often, it’s comfortable and practical to use financials as the best gauge.
 Was the project over or under budget?
 What was the margin on the latest sale or the ROI on that principal investment?